Tom Baker: 1982–2003: Return to character acting

 In 1982, he played Judge Brack in Hedda Gabler, with Susannah York as Hedda, in the West End.
 He portrayed Sherlock Holmes in a four-part BBC miniseries adaptation of The Hound of the Baskervilles, produced by Barry Letts.
 He then played Dr. Frank Bryant in a touring Royal Shakespeare Company production of Educating Rita.
 He returned to the National Theatre in 1984 to play Mr Hardcastle in She Stoops to Conquer in the Olivier Theatre and on tour.
 The following year he played both Sherlock Holmes and Moriarty in Hugh Leonard's The Mask of Moriarty at the Gate Theatre in Dublin.
-Baker narrated the 1985 science fiction film Enemy Mine.
-He appeared in Blackadder II (1986) as sea captain Redbeard Rum.
-In 1987, he played Inspector Goole in a production of An Inspector Calls.
+Baker appeared in Blackadder II (1986) as sea captain Redbeard Rum.
+In 1987, he played Inspector Goole in a production of An Inspector Calls at Westminster Theatre.
+Baker was also in high demand as a voice-over artist in radio and television advertising.